pedroafonso23/omnistack11/README.md

 Value: $100.00

 People can then acces the website or app and see what donations requests were posted and also filter requests by ORGs.
 If someone feels sympathy towards a request and wish to donate, they can acces the request and make the donation.

+Pedro Afonso - March/2020